annewallace/answer-factory-docs/docs/AnswerFactoryHelp.md

 ___
 **Extract Soil** - Runs an algorithm over a raster acquisition to identify areas with bare soil exposed in the image and generate vectors with information on and to notate where the bare areas are.
 To view a slide describing the recipe for the answer, [click here](../images/Answer%20Definitions/Soils.jpg).
 ___
-**Extract Soil Change** - Runs Extract Soil algorithm over raster acquisitions and then compares the resulting vector outputs, displaying the difference.
+**Extract Soil Change** - Runs Extract Soil algorithm over multiple time series raster acquisitions and then compares the resulting vector outputs, displaying the difference.
 ___
 **Extract Urban Change** - Runs an algorithm over a set of raster acquisitions for change detection, to identify changes between the images and generate vectors with information on and to notate where the changes are.
 To view a slide describing the recipe for the answer, [click here](../images/Answer%20Definitions/ChangeDetection.JPG).
 To view a demo of the answer, [click here](https://digitalglobe.wistia.com/medias/mga2l31emk).
 ___